 - It is not always possible to separate the drug substance (DS) from product-related impurities .

 - You might see a shoulder.
-But you have no way of knowing if it is an artifact or a DS related molecule (degradation product).
+But you cannot know if it is an artifact or a DS-related molecule (degradation product).

 - New peaks appearing in the chromatogram cannot be characterized directly by UV detection .

-Coupling an HPLC instrument directly to a high-resolution mass spectrometer provides you with an additional detection level for product-related impurities [1-3].
+Coupling an HPLC instrument directly to a high-resolution mass spectrometer provides an additional detection level for product-related impurities [1-3].

 Reversed-phase chromatography typically uses buffers that are directly compatible with mass spectrometry.
-Therefore it is quite straight-forward to connect the two instruments [1-3].
+Therefore it is pretty straightforward to connect the two instruments [1-3].

-So when should you combine UV-HPLC data analysis with LC-MS analysis in stability studies?
+So when should you combine UV-HPLC data analysis with LC-MS analysis for stability studies?

-Barbarin et al: “Comparison between liquid chromatography-UV detection and liquid chromatography-mass spectrometry for the characterization of impurities and/or degradants present in trimethoprim tablets.“, Journal of Chromatography A, 2002
+Barbarin et al.: “Comparison between liquid chromatography-UV detection and liquid chromatography-mass spectrometry for the characterization of impurities and degradants present in trimethoprim tablets.“, Journal of Chromatography A, 2002